 - 3.7.1.
 Safety Rating is a value assigned to all racers as a measure of the driver's overall safety record.
 It is calculated using a formula that takes into account the number of corners a driver completes and the number and severity of incidents that driver accumulated in the process.
-These factors are averaged over a set number of laps and updated as each new Ranked session is finished. - 3.7.1.1 Only Ranked Qualifying, Ranked Time Trial, Ranked Warm Up and Ranked Race events adjust competitors' Safety Rating.
+These factors are averaged over a set number of laps and updated as each new Ranked session is finished. - 3.7.1.1 Only Ranked Qualifying, Ranked Time Trial, Ranked Warm Up, Practice within a Ranked Race event, and Ranked Race events adjust competitors' Safety Rating.
 All events not in this list do not adjust competitors' Safety Rating.
 For more details on which events affect Safety Rating, check out Section 4.3.1.1. - 3.7.2.
 Each driver has their own Safety Rating for each License Class (ie: Rookie, D, C, etc.) and in each racing category (ie: Oval, Road, etc.) ranging from 0.00 4.99.
-Generally speaking, the higher the value, the safer the driver for that class and racing category combination.
+The higher the value, the safer the driver is for that class and racing category combination. - 3.7.3.
+Whenever a driver's Safety Rating increases across a whole number value, an additional 0.40 Safety Rating is added.
+Inversely, whenever a driver's Safety Rating decreases across a whole number value, an additional 0.40 Safety Rating is subtracted.
+These adjustments are made to prevent impactful fluctuations near these key whole number values.
+For example, if a driver's SR continually fluctuated across a 3.00 value, they would constantly be qualified or not qualified for events requiring a minimum 3.00 SR value, or even their eligibility for a License Class Promotion.
+This "SR bumper", taking them from 2.98 to 3.41 instead of 3.01 for instance, alleviates the stress users feel at these important numeric boundaries.